DerekLiang/derekliang.github.io/source/_posts/Start-AWS-Lamda.md

 The hello-world template is under the `examples/apps/hello-world` folder.

-To create a event, that simulate the HTTP request you would like to have the Lamda function to process.
+To create an event, that simulate the HTTP request you would like to have the Lamda function to process.
 I named it event.json and it looks like the following:

 ```
 {